thisisthejay/Programming-for-Lawyers/README.md

 ## Welcome

-Hello and weclcome to the programme.
+Hello and welcome to the programme.
 This repository will evolve as we progress and is intended to be shaped to our collective needs.
 I hope to collaborate with lawyers who are either experienced programmers and those who are ready to explore new ways or working and, importantly, new ways of *thinking*.

 I wrote an article about why I think lawyers have the ability (at least in theory) to be good programmers.
 You can read it [here](https://medium.com/datadriveninvestor/why-lawyers-should-make-great-developers-155f73304d0).
 I have since met and connected with lots of lawyers who code, coders who practice law, lawyers who (like me) have started LegalTech companies and everyone in between!